movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 of each exact profile as a growth template and retains all system mappings.

 An emergency metadata reserve covers commit and is excluded from ordinary handles.
-A second reserve protects a minimum truncate/orphan-cleanup batch or chunk allocation/removal, with system space for chunk-tree COW.
-These operations can borrow this promise when ordinary space is unavailable; its unused portion follows delayed references to commit and is replenished at publication.
+A second reserve covers unlink/rmdir, a minimum truncate/orphan-cleanup batch, or chunk allocation/removal, with system space for chunk-tree COW.
+These operations can borrow this promise when ordinary space is unavailable;
+its unused portion follows
+delayed references to commit and is replenished at publication.
 Larger reclaim plans combine that promise with ordinary metadata space;
 failed reservations restore the protected promise.
 Groups with many imported